adam4521/energy-scribe/README.md

 Writes vaules to `stdout` as CSV text with timestamp.

 ### `hiking_dds238_2.py`
-Read one line of electrical values (V, A, W, VAR, pf, freq, kWh).
+Read one line of electrical values (V, A, W, VAR, pf, freq, kWh) from the Hiking DDS238-2 modbus meter.
 Write values to `stdout` as CSV text with timestamp.